feargalr/Daedalus/README.md

 - **SRA accession** *or* paired FASTQ files: Provide one or the other.

 ## **Output**
-- 'sra_fastq/': SRA downloaded files.
+- `sra_fastq/`: SRA downloaded files.
-- 'fastp_output/': Quality filtered reads and nohuman removed reads.
+- `fastp_output/`: Quality filtered reads and nohuman removed reads.
 - `spades_output/`: Contains assembled scaffolds and protein predictions.
 - `all_matches.txt`: List of matched epitopes and corresponding genes allowing for one mismatch.
-- 'epitope_counts.txt': Count of number of exact matches greater than length 4.
+- `epitope_counts.txt`: Count of number of exact matches greater than length 4.

-## **Notes**
-- SRA downloads are handled via `fasterq-dump`.
-- Intermediate and final files are compressed with `pigz` for efficiency.